-In order to get the perfect diamond and to ensure you are buying the right diamond for your loved one, there are several factors to consider.
+In order to get the perfect lab grown diamond or diamond alternative, there are several factors to consider.

-You may have heard about the 4Cs of diamond education, but here, we guide you through the best diamond buying guide, our 7Cs, factors that you should consider before making your diamond purchase.
+You may have heard about the 4Cs of diamond education, but here, we guide you through the best diamond buying guide, our 7Cs, factors that you should consider before making your lab grown diamond or Ethica Diamond alternative purchase.

 1. DIAMOND CUT

 Cut to the most exacting standards.
 These diamonds have the most desirable dimensions and are proportioned to return the maximum possible light.
-Round diamonds will show a “hearts and arrows” facet pattern, a cut given to the round brilliant IQ Diamonds.
+Round diamonds will show a “hearts and arrows” facet pattern, a cut given to the round brilliant Ethica Diamonds (diamond alternative) and available to our lab grown diamonds.

 Exquisite quality cut creating the optimal combination of brilliance and fire.
 Reflects nearly all light that enters the diamond.
 Top 3% of diamond quality based on cut.